What is the Simola Hillclimb?

 Is the event wheelchair friendly?

 Please contact info@speedfestival.co.za to make the necessary arrangements for viewing from our designated wheelchair viewing area.
-Please note spectating in this area will be limited to 2 people per group.

 Where do I view the action?